dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/domain_size.rst

    The size of the *Point* domain on any supported geometry.

 Edge Count
-   The size of the *Point* domain on meshes.
+   The size of the *Edge* domain on meshes.

 Face Count
    The size of the *Face* domain on meshes.